Last updated on: 24 April 2026

 For users of the Conjointly platform

-Conjointly takes our CCPA/CPRA responsibilities seriously.
+Conjointly takes its CCPA/CPRA responsibilities seriously.
 We do not disclose, sell or share your sensitive personal information, such as your identification details, tax registration numbers, credit card information, and access logs to Conjointly All-In-One Survey Research Platform (including hashed passwords).
 However, our subprocessors may use your personal information to help us provide our services to you.

 Conjointly does not have actual knowledge of the age of users of the Conjointly All-In-One Survey Research Platform.
 However, if we become aware of users under 16 years of age, we will proceed to delete your account.
 For users under 16 years of age who have created an account and/or access and/or use our services, do contact support@conjointly.com to have your account deleted.